SausageTaste/Dalbaragi/README.md

 * Download [LunarG Vulkan SDK](https://www.lunarg.com/vulkan-sdk/) and install it
 * *CMake* is the only supported build system so please use it
 * *Git* is required for CMake to fetch dependencies automatically
-* On *Ubuntu* you may need to execute followings to configure CMakeList.txt without error
-    ```
-    sudo apt-get install libx11-dev
-    sudo apt-get install xorg-dev libglu1-mesa-dev
-    ```

 ## For Windows